voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 ---
 ### Demo Conference

 Allows connecting to a conference that has several bots injecting audio.
-This makes it easier for testing the connection during the prototyping phase.
+This makes it easier for testing the connection during the prototyping phase without having to instantiate multiple remote participants.
 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/demo.png" width="200px">
 </div>